shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

 4. The situation won't get better.

+Joss is not an isolated case.
+Here is [a video](https://www.youtube.com/watch?v=Bq30vO3K4Lw) of George Lucas physically ushering a younger peer creator for voicing a misbelief.

 I think both Joss and his (past and/or future) employees will be happier producing commercial fanfics in this day and age when even Cookie Monster endorses the sharing culture: https://www.youtube.com/watch?v=uCeMZccDMA0 .